Franckizar/pythonproject/README.md

 # Traffic Sign Recognition Project

 ## Overview
 This project utilizes a neural network to classify traffic signs.
-The model is trained on a traffic sign dataset and is capable of predicting the type of traffic sign from a given image.
+The model is trained on a traffic sign dataset and can predict the type of traffic sign from a given image.
 A simple Tkinter-based GUI allows users to upload an image and view the prediction.

 ## Folder Structure
 - **traffic.py**: Python script for training the model.